pipelinelabo/datalaiq-wiki/api/websocket-render.md

 ![](webconsole.png)

-Another way to observe websocket traffic is by running the [Gravwell CLI client](#!cli/cli.md) with the `-debug` flag.
+Another way to observe websocket traffic is by running the [DatalaiQ CLI client](#!cli/cli.md) with the `-debug` flag.
 The flag takes a filename as an argument; JSON messages sent to and read from the websocket will be written to that file.

 ## Operation IDs universal to all render modules